David Abraham, Quality Resource Solutions Associates, UK

 Heike Gottschalg, Boehringer Ingelheim, Germany

-Savvas Koulouridas, Fagron Hellas, Greece
+Savvas Koulouridas, Fagron BV, Netherlands

 Robert Müller, Boehringer Ingelheim, Germany

-The globalisation of the pharmaceutical supply chain has created new challenges for manufacture and supply of medicinal products in various markets, resulting in reduced control and increased security risk to the products.
+The globalisation of the pharmaceutical supply chain has created new challenges for the manufacture and supply of medicinal products in various markets, resulting in reduced control and increased security risk to the products.

 The EU-GDP Guidelines have been extensively revised to take into account the changing nature of the globalised supply chain.
-The new requirements have been effective since 2013.
+The requirements have been effective since 2013.
 These requirements highlight the need for an effective quality management system supported by risk assessment and appropriate controls.

 Quality Management System (QMS)